Fundraising & Sales Tax

 - The net proceeds of such sales do not exceed $25,000 during the calendar year.

-See FYI Sales 2 for additional information regarding sales made by charitable organizations.
+See the Charitable Organizations guidance publication for additional information regarding sales made by charitable organizations.
 Visit the Sales Tax Licensing page to apply for a state sales tax license if you do not meet all of the criteria above.

 Sales made by schools, school activity booster organizations, and student classes or organizations are exempt from state sales tax if all proceeds of the sale are for the benefit of a school or school-approved student organization.
 A “school” includes both public and private school for students in kindergarten through twelfth grade or any portion of those school grades. [§39-26-725(2), C.R.S]